 This article is based on one written by Leslie Broun, M.Ed.

-September was national literacy month, and every year I am reminded of my own journey teaching both my children with autism to read.
+September was national literacy month, and every year I am reminded of my own journey teaching both of my autistic children to read.
 Reading is a skill that has brought my son, Marc, an amazing amount of joy and fulfillment; however, teaching a child with autism to read isn’t always an easy thing to do.
 Unlike many children for whom reading is an almost intrinsic skill, many children with ASD need explicit activities that lead to eventual reading ability.

-We were fortunate to have Leslie Broun present at some of our conferences for the Autism Awareness Centre.
+We were fortunate to have had Leslie Broun present at some of our conferences for the Autism Awareness Centre.
 These are her steps for developing literacy skills from an early age.